BigBang001/CodeRoastClub/README.md

 Roast your code in seconds.
 Local-first, fast, and a little too honest.

 A playful web app where developers paste code and get AI-generated roasts in seconds.
-Built with React + Tailwind on Vite, and an Express API that talks to OpenAI.
+Built with React + Tailwind on Vite.

 ## Highlights